Fitness guru Jen Selter Sizzles In Sexy Bikini In Latest Instagram Snap

 When someone close to you calls with news about a promotion at work, we congratulate them, express our happiness for them and show love and support in some way… and what about when they get laid off?
 We comfort them, cheer them on and tell them it’s going to be okay.
 What if that person was you?
 Most of us would feed our mind with negative thoughts.
 You always hear the saying “you are your own worst critic,” but why?
 Although it can be difficult, it’s necessary to credit yourself for your achievements and defeats!!
 Through success and through failure, your effort is what deserves to be rewarded and complimented!
 Credit yourself for what you do and not for what you don’t.
 The way you speak to yourself matters the most ????

 Just ahead of Thanksgiving, Selter posted a short workout video to her Instagram page.
-She said she was ready for a feast the next day, and the video shows that her abs, along with everything else, remain in amazingly-great shape.
+She said she was ready for a feast the next day, and the video shows that her abs, along with everything else, remain in amazingly great shape.

 This video garnered more than 366,000 likes and it looks like Selter’s followers were impressed and inspired.
 It seems that she did let herself indulge a bit for Thanksgiving, but she also noted in her Instagram Stories that she was still hitting the gym and seemingly keeping things pretty well balanced.